eclipse-theia/theia-website/src/docs/user_ai.md

 An AI assistant designed to assist software developers with planning and analysis tasks.
 This agent can access the users workspace, it can get a list of all available files and folders and retrieve their content.
 It cannot modify files directly, but can create and manage implementation plans (task contexts).
 The Architect is ideal for answering questions about your project, planning new features, analyzing code architecture, and creating structured implementation plans that can be executed by the Coder agent.

-The Architect agent supports multiple modes (see [Mode Selection](#mode-selection)):
+The Architect agent supports two modes (see [Mode Selection](#mode-selection)):

-- **Default Mode**: Standard conversational mode for answering questions and general analysis
+- **Plan Mode** (default): An enhanced planning mode where the Architect follows a structured workflow (Understand → Explore → Design → Refine) and can directly create and manage task context files as implementation plans
 - **Simple Mode**: A streamlined mode for quicker responses
-- **Plan Mode**: An enhanced planning mode where the Architect follows a structured workflow (Understand → Explore → Design → Refine) and can directly create and manage task context files as implementation plans

-Plan Mode is particularly powerful for complex development tasks.
+Plan Mode is the default experience and is particularly powerful for complex development tasks.
 In this mode, the Architect explores your codebase, creates detailed implementation plans, and stores them as task context files that can be executed with the Coder agent.
 See the [Task Context](#task-context) section for more details on this workflow.

 ### Code Completion (Agent)